Group-8-MSBA/MSBA-SWIRE-CAPSTONE-PROJECT_GROUP_8/README.md

 This project underscores the transformative power of predictive analytics in operational efficiency.
 Leveraging advanced modeling and actionable business recommendations enabled Swire Coca-Cola to transition from reactive to proactive maintenance, significantly enhancing productivity and profitability.

-**Our vision: A future where Swire Coca-Cola experiences minimal downtime, maximized efficiency, and unparalleled customer satisfaction.**
 ---
 ## Group Member Contributions